pouya-abbassi/PouyaCode/content/hello-world.md

 ## About the blog
-I used [pelican](https://blog.getpelican.com/) to generate this website and [bulma](https://bulma.io) gave it life, you can see [FontAwesome](https://fontawesome.com) icons here and there and as you guessed already, favicon is `nerd-face` from [twemoji](https://github.com/twitter/twemoji).
+I used [Pelican](https://blog.getpelican.com/) to generate this website and [Bulma](https://bulma.io) gave it life, you can see FontAwesome icons here and there and as you guessed already, favicon is "nerd-face" from Twemoji.

+My current avatar the is a slightly edited version of [lpxpcs](https://mega.nz/#F!mXgW3apI!Tdikb01SoOaTmNLiaTRhMg)'s penguin they used in their beautiful designs.
+I used [ProggyTiny](https://proggyfonts.net/download/) font to create my logo, I absolutely love their work.
+It's an amazing, clear, pixel-perfect font to fill your terminal emulator with text.
+It's clearly readable on small size.

+For other texts on this blog, you can see QuickSand, Roboto and ubuntu-mono, three eye-pleasing fonts, designed by talented people.

+## Where to find me
+I'm not currently active on any social media, I don't really like them much.
+You might want to see some of my codes on  Gitlab, DevHeroes.club is the Q&A forum I love, and you can always find my favorite books on my GoodReads account.
+All linked on menu-bar, feel free to check them out.

 ## Bottom line
 If you read this, please let me know what you think.
 This is a static website and I don't want to use third-party commenting system, mostly for privacy reasons.
 So if you're interested, please send me an email and let me know what you think about my blog.

 I'm a geek, currently busy writing codes.
 So you already know what my blogs would be about.
-If you find anything incorrect or missleading, please leave me an email and let me know.
+If you find anything incorrect or misleading, please leave me an email and let me know.

 ---